8 Tips for Selling a Rental Property: Navigating Taxes and Tenants

 “Single-family rental homes are appraised just like any other single-family home,” says Taylor.
 “But if your rental property falls under the classification of multi-family housing, meaning it has five or more units, your appraisal will be based on the rental income.”

-That means raising a tenant’s rent won’t have an effect on the appraised value, but it could make your property more attractive to investors looking for reliable rental income.
+That means raising a tenant’s rent won’t affect the appraised value, but it could make your property more attractive to investors looking for reliable rental income.

 With investment property sales, it’s more important than ever to make sure all the i’s are dotted and the t’s are crossed.
 The No. 1 reason for California lawsuits is lack of disclosure.
 An agent will fill in any gaps the seller might not know to disclose to avoid having a claim coming from the buyer after closing.